interactive-instruments/etf-topox/docs/Developer_documentation.md

 Each error possesses an simple integer ID ( _i_ attribute ) and the error type ( _t_ attribute).
 The names and attributes are abbreviated to support faster parsing of the error file.
 An error code can possess various properties which will be described below.

 The X and Y properties always stand for the X and Y coordinates.
 All other properties (IS, CW, CCW) reference a feature and its geometry in the database.
-If an error is returned more than one time for a point, a _p_ attribute (for previous) is added to the error, which may indicate fault masking.
-The value of _p_ referes to the first occurance of the error (_i_ value). topological-errors() does not return repeated errors.
+If an error is returned more than one time for a point, a _p_ attribute (for previous) is added to the next error, which may indicate fault masking.
+The value of _p_ referes to the first occurance of the error (_i_ value). topological-errors() does not return these repeated errors.

 The feature can be queried with the `feature()`, the geometry with `geometric-object()` function: